Wanjiru393/Fliq-Pizza-Place/README.md

 Fliq Pizza Place

+# Fliq Pizza Place
 Welcome to Fliq Pizza Place.We prepare the sweetest and most pocket-friendly pizza in town.
 Our delivery services are fast and reliable,and you can also opt to pick your delivery.
 Order from the comfort of your home and our we will bring it to your doorstep.

+## Prerequisites
+- Install Git
+- Install VS Code orAtom
-Technologies Used
+### Technologies Used
+-HTML
+ CSS,
+ Bootstrap
-HTML, CSS, Bootstrap and JavaScript
+ JavaScript

-Setup/Installation Requirements
+### Setup/Installation Requirements

 Open your terminal (ctrl+alt+T).
 Initialize git on your terminal. git clone https://github.com/Wanjiru393/Fliq-Pizza-Place.git